awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ### Example: Create a volume with tags<a name="iam-example-manage-volumes-tags"></a>

 The following policy includes the `aws:RequestTag` condition key that requires users to tag any volumes they create with the tags `costcenter=115` and `stack=prod`\.
-The `aws:TagKeys` condition key uses the `ForAllValues` modifier to indicate that only the keys `costcenter` and `stack` are allowed in the request \(no other tags can be specified\)\.
 If users don't pass these specific tags, or if they don't specify tags at all, the request fails\.

 For resource\-creating actions that apply tags, users must also have permissions to use the `CreateTags` action\.
 The second statement uses the `ec2:CreateAction` condition key to allow users to create tags only in the context of `CreateVolume`\.
 Users cannot tag existing volumes or any other resources\.
 For more information, see [Grant permission to tag resources during creation](supported-iam-actions-tagging.md)\.